 by Had Robinson

-The condition of the bearings in a 2 cycle paramotor is something pilots must keep track of when their engines have more than 100 hours or so.
-Much depends on the care with which the engine was operated e.g. did the pilot use AVGAS with oil or did he use lawnmower oil with cheap gasoline loaded with ethanol?
+The condition of the bearings in a 2 cycle paramotor is something pilots must keep track of when their engines have more than 100 hours.
+Much depends on the care with which the engine was operated e.g. did the pilot use AVGAS or premium ethanol-free gasoline with synthetic oil or did he use lawnmower 2 cycle oil with cheap gasoline loaded with ethanol?
 A well-taken care of engine can easily go 500+ hours without any major overhaul i.e. when the engine case must be split and the crankshaft and main bearings replaced.

-There are (4) important bearings in 2 cycle paramotor engines: (2) large crankshaft ball-bearings, (1) lower connecting rod bearing, and (1) upper connecting rod bearing.
+There are (4) important bearings in 2 cycle paramotor engines: (2) large main crankshaft bearings, (1) lower connecting rod bearing, and (1) upper connecting rod bearing.

 The bearing that wears the fastest is the upper connecting rod bearing (a.k.a. the piston roller-cage bearing), then the lower connecting rod bearing, and then the main crankshaft bearings.
 Unfortunately, the entire crankshaft assembly must be replaced if the lower connecting rod bearing has failed.